1788 doctors' riot: Background

 By the end of the American Revolution, roughly one fifth of New York City's population was black, most of whom were slaves.
 Their low social standing allowed slaves' bodies to be buried only outside the city limits.
 Most often, they were buried in a few plots north of Chambers Street, across the street from the Pauper's Cemetery, often with several bodies to a grave, in a site now marked by the African Burial Ground National Monument, then known as the "Negroes Burying Ground".

 Both cemeteries were close to Columbia College, which housed the city's only school of medicine.
-Taboos associated with the violation of corpses made it difficult to procure cadavers for dissection and study, and many students and doctors would exhume bodies from the nearby graveyards because of the socially-marginalized status of their occupants.
-"Resurrection," as body-snatching or grave-robbing was called, was the cheapest, surest way to obtain the remains of the newly deceased, especially in the winter, when bodies decayed more slowly.
+Taboos associated with the violation of corpses made it difficult to procure cadavers for dissection and study and throughout the 18th century, the law considered dissection as a worse punishment than death.
+Many students and doctors would exhume bodies from the nearby graveyards because of the socially-marginalized status of their occupants.
+"Resurrection", as body-snatching or grave-robbing was called, was the cheapest, surest way to obtain the remains of the newly deceased, especially in the winter, when bodies decayed more slowly.